 The law sets out a somewhat complicated mathematical formula to calculate child support.
 Courts will frequently use a computer program which does the calculation.
 For more information on calculating child support in California, take a look at our article, Calculating Child Support Under California Guidelines.

 Not necessarily.
 In some cases, the court has the discretion to order a child support amount that is different from the calculated guideline amount.

-First, the court can make a low-income adjustment by ordering a lower amount of child support if a parent's net disposable income is less than $1000, unless it would be unfair or inappropriate to do so under the circumstances.
+First, the court can make a low-income adjustment by ordering a lower amount of child support if a parent's net disposable monthly income is less than a certain amount (currently $1755, but subject to yearly adjustment), unless it would be unfair or inappropriate to do so under the circumstances.

-Second, the court has discretion to make an order above or below guideline if it is in the best interest of the children.
+Second, the court has discretion to make an order above or below guideline if it's in the best interest of the children.
 Some examples of situations where the court may order an amount other than guideline are:

 Anytime the court makes an order above or below guideline, it must explain the reasons for not following the guideline.